- Pterostilbene is a natural substance found in small quantities in vegetables and fruits such as blueberries.

 Given the various shortcomings of resveratrol, scientists are looking at better alternatives, like pterostilbene, or artificial lab-made resveratrol-based analogues, such as SIRT2104 (R).

 Pterostilbene and aging

 Many studies demonstrate beneficial effects of pterostilbene on health and the aging process.

 To start, pterostilbene reduces oxidative stress.
 In animals, pterostilbene upregulates powerful antioxidant enzymes in cells, like superoxide dismutase, catalase, glutathione peroxidase and glutathione reductase (R).
-Upregulating the body’s own internal antioxidant defense mechanisms is much better than taking extraneous antioxidant supplements orally, as we explained in our section about antioxidants and longevity (link).
+Upregulating the body’s own internal antioxidant defense mechanisms is much better than taking extraneous antioxidant supplements orally, as we explained in our blog post about antioxidants and longevity.

 Pterostilbene can also reduce inflammaging (low-grade, aging-related inflammation) by various mechanisms, like by inhibiting COX (cyclooxygenase) enzymes which produce inflammatory compounds (R)

 Pterostilbene is an autophagy inducer (R).
 Autophagy is the process that clears up cellular waste that accumulates in the cells.
 During aging, autophagy is reduced.
 Pterostilbene can also activate AMPK, an important energy sensor in the cells, which in turn inhibits mTOR, a strong inhibitor of autophagy (R).

 Pterostilbene induces epigenetic changes.
 Pterostilbene can activate sirtuins, such as SIRT1.
 Sirtuins are proteins that repair DNA damage and improve metabolic functioning, leading to increased mitochondrial biogenesis (more production of mitochondria) and extended lifespan (R,R).